buildbot/buildbot/master/docs/manual/cfg-interlocks.rst

 mode* and *write mode* are confusing in Buildbot context.
 They have been replaced by *counting mode* (since the lock counts them) and *exclusive mode*.
-As a result of these changes, locks in Buildbot allow a number of builds (upto some fixed number) in counting mode, or they allow one build in exclusive mode.
+As a result of these changes, locks in Buildbot allow a number of builds (up to some fixed number) in counting mode, or they allow one build in exclusive mode.

 .. note:: Access modes are specified when a lock is used.
 That is, it is